capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * GPT must not mark an incorrect answer (such as a blank answer, an answer with content irrelevant to the question, or an answer without an actual algorithm) as a valid solution.
     * Inaccurately marking answers as valid would let users wrongly move onto the next question.

-  * GPT must rate the answers as either valid or invalid, determing the course of the quest/game.
+  * GPT must rate the answers as either valid or invalid, determining the course of the quest/game.

   * Answer quality must be indicated/viewable to the user using 5 stars and the amount they're filled.